PNGase F cleaves N-linked (asparagine-linked) oligosaccharides from glycoproteins.

 Specifictity Cleaves all asparagine-linked complex, hybrid or high mannose oligosaccharides unless alpha(1-3) core fucosylated; asparagine must be peptide bonded at both termini, Endo F free

-Specific Activity Defined as the amount of enzyme required to catalyze the release of N-linked oligosaccharides from 1 micromole of denatured BSA and RNase B in 1 minute at 37°C, pH 7.5.
+Specific Activity Defined as the amount of enzyme required to catalyze the release of N-linked oligosaccharides from 1 micromole of denatured RNase B in 1 minute at 37°C, pH 7.5.
 Cleavage is monitored by SDS-PAGE (cleaved RNase B migrates faster).

 Storage Store enzyme at 4°C.